 Reports of vandalism, including damage to cars, have come in from around the mall and along 41st Street.
 A Dakota News Now vehicle was vandalized while parked at the Empire Mall.
 Windows were broken on several 41st Street businesses, including Chicos, Verizon, and Riddles Jewelry.

-Anyone with specific information about crimes connected to the events Sunday night are asked to call Crime Stoppers at 367-7007.
+Anyone with specific information about crimes connected to the events Sunday night is asked to call Crime Stoppers at 367-7007